-I’m about to share a list of 5 things that I think that confident, thriving, secure stepmoms don’t waste their time and energy worrying about.
+I’m about to share a list of 5 things that I think confident, thriving, secure stepmoms don’t waste their time and energy worrying about.

 But before I dive into this post, I feel the need to do a little disclaimer.

 I am not writing this as someone who has never wasted her time on these things.